AvaAvarai/Collatz_Explore/README.md

 ![animated tree](./screenshots/java_tree1.png)

+Spectral Evolution of Collatz Graphs (n = 1 to 1000) – Eigenvalue Analysis & Visualization: <https://youtu.be/aBnr03WjmMk>

 ## License

 This project is free to use and modify as licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.